Which of the following describes the stages of a thunderstorm?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-The stages of a thunderstorm are commonly defined as developing, mature, and dissipating.
-This sequence accurately reflects the lifecycle of a thunderstorm.
+The stages of a thunderstorm are accurately described as developing, mature, and dissipating.
+Each of these stages represents a distinct phase in the life cycle of a thunderstorm.

 Subscribe